LambdaLabs/guest-agent/README.md

 ## Tasks

 [Task](https://taskfile.dev/) is used instead of Makefile.
 Why?
-Task is just better :D
+Task is just better.
+Trust me, you will see :D

 ```
 $ task --list